• Skip to main content

 Zion HealthShare: None – They accept people of all faiths.

-Preventative Sharing
+Preventive Sharing

 Liberty HealthShare: Annual wellness visits are shared up to $400 per visit.
 After two months of membership, mammograms, prostate examinations, and cologuard are shareable every other year or yearly after 50 years of age.

-Zion HealthShare: Immediately after becoming a member, Zion HealthShare will share in Annual provider visits (not including lab work, unless it’s related to a specific medical need).
+Zion HealthShare: Immediately after becoming a member, Zion HealthShare will share in Annual provider visits (not including lab work, unless it’s related to a specific medical sharing request).
 After six months of membership, they will share in colonoscopy, mammogram, and youth immunizations.
 There are no network limitations for preventive services, so you can go to any provider of your choice.

-Pre-Existing Conditions
+Pre-Existing or Pre-Membership Conditions

 Liberty HealthShare: During the first year of membership, there is a waiting period for pre-existing conditions.
 During the second and third year, they will share up to $50,000 for pre-existing conditions.
 After the fourth year, they do not consider it a pre-existing condition anymore.